 Research suggests that taking omega-3 supplements may help decrease inflammatory markers like interleukin-6, C-reactive protein, and tumor necrosis factor α in some people.
 That could help reduce disease risk and improve overall health.

 2. Could decrease your risk of heart disease

 Plus, omega-3s seem to have even more heart health benefits, including:

 - boosting HDL cholesterol (the “good” heart-protective type)

 - improving blood flow

-- lowering the risk of abnormal heart rhythms
+- reducing the risk of abnormal heart rhythms

 These effects may help reduce your risk of developing heart disease.

-Just keep in mind that the omega-3 supplements you find at the store aren’t the same as prescription omega-3 products.
-Those have to come from a medical professional.
+Just keep in mind that the omega-3 supplements you find at the store aren’t the same as prescription omega-3 products, which have to come from a medical professional.